KarthiPeriyasamy26/Korber_WMS_DataModel/README.md

 ## Use Case
 This model is useful for:
-- WMS Consultants & Developers – to understand, extend, or debug Korber WMS processes.
+- WMS Consultants & Developers – to understand, extend, or debug Körber WMS processes.
 - System Architects – to plan integrations and database optimization.
 - Businesses – to align operational strategies with database-level WMS insights.